Garllant History, Family Crest & Coats of Arms

 Early Notables of the Garllant family (pre 1700)

-More information is included under the topic Early Garllant Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Garllant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Garllant family to Ireland

 Some of the Garllant family moved to Ireland, but this topic is not covered in this excerpt.